fabian-lauer/dbus-shelly-3em-smartmeter/README.md

   A sample JSON file from Shelly 3EM can be found [here](docs/shelly3em-status-sample.json)
 - Serial/MAC is taken from the response as device serial
 - Paths are added to the DBus with default value 0 - including some settings like name, etc
-- After that a "loop" is started which pulls Shelly 3EM data every 750ms from the REST-API and updates the values in the DBUS
+- After that a "loop" is started which pulls Shelly 3EM data every 750ms from the REST-API and updates the values in the DBus

 Thats it 😄